 Hajo is a place people in Assam invariably learn about in school, especially if they study in the state board rather than the more utilitarian, bland and deracinated CBSE.
 The existence of Hindu, Islam, and Buddhist shrines here have always been pointed out as a great example of secular and peaceful coexistence.
 It is not even very far from Guwahati but I’d never been to this place during my school days.

-This time me when I was on a family trip to ancestral village, I managed to make my people take a small diversion and spare and hour for Hajo.
-They agreed but as usual it was a hurried affair and we just managed to see the Hayagriva temple and skipped the rest.
+This time me when I was on a family trip to ancestral village, I managed to make my people take a small diversion and spare an hour for Hajo.
+They agreed but as usual, it was a hurried affair and we just managed to see the Hayagriva temple and skipped the rest.
 Yes, another unsatisfactory trip this was!
 But let’s cut the whining and move on to what matters.

 One must climb a pretty steep series of stairs before reaching the main temples.
 But before that, one has to feed the giant turtles in the pond in front of it.
 I tried hard to get a cleaer shot of them but they did not come out of the water.